-The Eighth Annual GSAS Threesis Academic Challenge will take place on Saturday, April 14, 2018.
-The qualifying rounds will take place on Friday, April 13, 2018.
+The Eighth Annual GSAS Threesis Academic Challenge took place on Saturday, April 14, 2018.
+The qualifying rounds took place on Friday, April 13, 2018.

 The Threesis is a vehicle to showcase the academic excellence and important scholarly work of GSAS master’s students.
 Each participant has three minutes to present a compelling oration on the significance of their research in language appropriate for a non-specialized audience.

-In order to be considered for entry in the GSAS Threesis Academic Challenge, master’s students are invited to submit this application with an abstract of their thesis, capstone project, or other graduate-level research (as defined below), by Friday, February 9, 2018.
-Threesis application decisions will be announced early in the 2018 spring semester.
-If you are selected to participate in Threesis, you will receive dates for the mandatory mentoring workshops during which you will receive constructive feedback from Threesis alumni, the talented subject librarians of Bobst, and more.
+In order to be considered for entry in the GSAS Threesis Academic Challenge, master’s students were invited to submit this application with an abstract of their thesis, capstone project, or other graduate-level research (as defined below), by Friday, February 9, 2018.
+Threesis application decisions were be announced early in the 2018 spring semester.
+Those selected to participate in Threesis, received dates for the mandatory mentoring workshops during which they received constructive feedback from Threesis alumni, the talented subject librarians of Bobst, and more.

 Anyone who is enrolled in a GSAS master’s program (including students with a thesis under submission) is eligible.
 Graduates of the current academic year are also eligible.